projectcalico/calico/v3.1/getting-started/kubernetes/upgrade/upgrade.md

 ## Upgrading a self-hosted installation that uses the etcd datastore

-1. [Refer to the v3.0 documentation and obtain the manifest that matches your installation method.](https://docs.projectcalico.org/v3.0/getting-started/kubernetes/installation/hosted/)
+1. [Refer to the installation documentation and obtain the manifest that matches your installation method.](https://docs.projectcalico.org/v3.0/getting-started/kubernetes/installation/hosted/)

 1. Use the following command to initiate a rolling update, after replacing